 Art created on a computer (using programs such as Adobe Illustrator) is usually vector art.
 Vector art differs from images made up of pixels in that vector art can be resized without any loss in resolution.)
 Common examples of vector art include logos and cartoons.
 Art can also be drawn or sketched by hand and then scanned into a program such as Photoshop, and saved as an image file.
 Such artwork is made up of pixels (unlike vector art, it cannot resized without loss of resolution).

 Diagrams, charts and artwork should be

 It is often a good idea to include the logo of your organization near the top of your poster.
 If you are including a logo in your poster be sure the resolution is high enough to look good in print.
-Some UNC-related high resolution logos are on our Poster Design Resources guide (under the Working with Images tab).
+Some UNC-related high resolution logos are on our Poster Design & Images guide (under the Working with Images tab).

 Go to the Graphics example on the Design Elements: Examples page.
 Evaluate a poster, and compare your evaluation with ours!